JAMSUPREME/tf-multi-account/README.md

 The blog doesn't explicitly recommending splitting by environment, but for simple clouds I don't think the elaborate breakdown is necessary.

 ## Benefits

+**NOTE:** I'm recanting this idea - we should only need the lower environment to be aware of the higher environment.
+We can publish to an SNS topic after the e2e tests have passed and that will kickoff any applicable promotion.

 For this setup, I imagine the benefits to be:
 - IAM should be simpler than the alternative.
 Example: